Gretta Ray: 2016–2020: Career beginnings, Elsewhere and Here and Now

-2020–present: Begin to Look Around
+2020–2023: Begin to Look Around

 On 20 May 2021, Ray announced her debut album Begin to Look Around, which was released on 27 August 2021.
 The album debuted at number 13 on the ARIA Charts.
-In April 2022, Ray announced the Begin To Look Around album tour, which is scheduled to occur in June 2022.
+In April 2022, Ray announced the Begin To Look Around album tour, which occurred in June 2022.
+Later in 2022, Ray joined Gang of Youths on their Australian arena tour in support of their album Angel in Realtime, serving as both their opener and a backing vocalist.
+The shows also saw Ray duet with lead singer David Le'aupepe on "The Deepest Sighs, the Frankest Shadows", which Ray had previously covered on triple j's Like a Version segment.